DaytonSteffeny/FinalProject2600/README.md

 **Target Viewers:** Those who have never used GitHub before

-Select this link to learn how to create a [GitHub Account](https://github.com/DaytonSteffeny/FinalProject2600/blob/master/GitHubTutorial.md)
+-Click this to learn how to create a [GitHub Account](https://github.com/DaytonSteffeny/FinalProject2600/blob/master/GitHubTutorial.md)

-Select this link to learn how to use [GitHub with a command line](https://github.com/DaytonSteffeny/FinalProject2600/blob/master/GitHubUsingCmdLine.md)
+-Click this to learn how to use [GitHub with a command line](https://github.com/DaytonSteffeny/FinalProject2600/blob/master/GitHubUsingCmdLine.md)